 - Tuna.
 With oodles of protein, healthy fats, and vitamins, tuna is an excellent way to make this salad more filling.
 Using canned tuna makes it easy too.

-- Boil the eggs, then transfer them to an ice bath.
-Peel the eggs.
+- Boil the eggs, then transfer them to a bowl of ice water.
+Peel the eggs and slice into wedges.

 - Boil the potatoes and green beans.
-Transfer them to an ice bath.
+Transfer them to the ice bath.

 - Drain the potatoes and green beans, then pat them dry.

-- Arrange the lettuce on a platter, topping it with some of the dressing.
+- Arrange the lettuce on a large platter, topping it with some of the dressing.

-- Add the remaining salad ingredients.
+- Add the remaining salad ingredients (chop into bite-sized pieces if necessary).
 Finish with additional dressing, salt, and pepper.
 DIG IN!